MattTheTekie/MattTheTekie/README.md

  - You can call me Matt or 宇宙飛行士.

 ## ❓ About Me
    I'm a 21-year-old Linux geek based in America with a strong focus in reverse engineering.
-I maintain scripts for various projects, and work on infrastructure.
+I'm the creator of the Venith Network podcast series.
+I maintain scripts for various projects, and work on infrastructure as a hobby.
 In my free time, I indulge in maintaining infrastructure, ricing, hardware mods, gaming, creating Odysee exclusive content, and coding personal projects.
 I'm dedicated to becoming a pentester, and I am currently exploring more around the stacks in persuit of my goal.
  - 💻 Reverse engineering.
  - 🌐 Maintaining the VENITH network.
  - ⌨️ Maintaining scripts for various projects.